danurbanowicz/eleventy-sveltia-cms-starter/posts/secondpost.md

 ---
 title: This is the second example post
 description: This is a sample meta description.
-If one is not present in your page/post's front matter, the default site.description will be used instead.
+If one is not present in your page/post's front matter, the default settings.description will be used instead.
 date: 2020-01-01
 author: John Doe
 summary: Why contemplating our mortality can increase office productivity by 500%